mdbenjam/avalanche_exercise/README.md

 README we will set out the guidelines we want you to follow, the goals of the exercise, how to get setup, and some resources to help you along.

+# Submission

+When you're done with the exercise, please remove the `frontend/node_modules` directory, zip the remaining files, and send an email to mark [at] avalanchestrategy [dot] com.
+Please include `Engineering Takehome Submission` as the subject.
+You can either attach the zip file, or send a link to a hosted version (i.e. a Google Drive or Dropbox link).

+Please do not fork this repository.
+While that would certainly be the most convenient way to go about sharing code, we want everyone to have a fair opportunity, and don't want future candidates to see potential solutions.

 # Guidelines

 We want to be respectful of your time, so